Kryve Ozero

-Kryve Ozero (Криве Озеро, Кривое Озеро) is an urban-type settlement in Pervomaisk Raion in the northwest of Mykolaiv Oblast, Ukraine.
+Kryve Ozero (Криве Озеро, Кривое Озеро) is a Rural settlement in Pervomaisk Raion in the northwest of Mykolaiv Oblast, Ukraine.
 It hosts the administration of Kryve Ozero settlement hromada, one of the hromadas of Ukraine.
 Population:

 The settlement is located on the banks of the Kodyma, a right tributary of the Southern Bug.

 History

 Kryve Ozero was founded in 1762.

-In the 1920s, Kryve Ozero belonged to Odessa Governorate.
+In the 1920s, Kryve Ozero belonged to Odesa Governorate.
 In 1923, uyezds in Ukrainian Soviet Socialist Republic were abolished, and the governorates were divided into okruhas.
 In 1923, Kryve Ozero Raion with the administrative center in Kryve Ozero was established.
 It belonged to Pervomaisk Okruha.
 In 1925, the governorates were abolished, and okruhas were directly subordinated to Ukrainian SSR.
-In 1930, okruhas were abolished, and on 27 February 1932, Odessa Oblast was established, and Kryve Ozero was included into Odessa Oblast.
+In 1930, okruhas were abolished, and on 27 February 1932, Odesa Oblast was established, and Kryve Ozero was included into Odesa Oblast.
 In February 1954, Kryve Ozero Raion was transferred to Mykolaiv Oblast.
-In 1976, Kryve Ozero was granted urban-type settlement status.
+In 1970, Kryve Ozero was granted urban-type settlement status.

-On 18 July 2020, Kryve Ozero Raion was abolished as part of the administrative reform of Ukraine, which reduced the number of raions of Mykolaiv Oblast to four.
+On 17 July 2020, Kryve Ozero Raion was abolished as part of the administrative reform of Ukraine, which reduced the number of raions of Mykolaiv Oblast to four.
 The area of Kryve Ozero Raion was merged into Pervomaisk Raion.
+On 26 January 2024, a new law entered into force which abolished the status of urban-type settlement status, and Kryve Ozero became a rural settlement.